By Anastasiia Popova

 “Семинар мне видится открытым, но немногочисленным. Серьёзным. Без халтуры, пошлости, похабства.”

 Former Penn State History colleague Enteen called Utechin “jovial and warm,” as well as “honest, honorable, and seeking to help people”.
 Mrs. Rosenberger, the new owner of his house, only spoke with him briefly, nevertheless said that he was very friendly and accommodating.
-For Dr. Lyandres, Utechin was both a portrait of his generation and an outstanding person.45
+For Lyandres, Utechin was not just a model and most admirable scholar, but also an outstanding and a truly decent human being.45

-Sergei Vasyl’evich Utechin died on 11 July 2004 in Stanford University Hospital after suffering a stroke on 20 May.46
+Sergei Vasil’evich Utechin died on 11 July 2004 in Stanford University Hospital after suffering a stroke on 20 May.46

 I would like to express my gratitude to Dr. Semion Lyandres, Dr. George Enteen, Mrs. Gloria Rosenberger and Mr. Walter Uhler for providing information.
 You can also read Uhler’s obituary in English at this link.